What is psoriatic arthritis?

 - Ultraviolet light treatment (UVB or PUVA)

-What are the complications of psoriatic arthritis?
+complications of psoriatic arthritis?

 - High blood pressure